About AIRB

 The AIRB is governed by a Board of Directors consisting of seven members appointed by the Lieutenant Governor in Council, a consumer representative appointed by the Minister, and the Superintendent of Insurance who is a non-voting member of the Board.
 The AIRB’s Board Members bring a broad range of expertise and experience.

-The Board meets monthly to discuss administrative issues and exercise its mandate.
+The Board meets regularly to discuss administrative issues and exercise its mandate.
 It also holds a public Annual Review meeting to hear from stakeholders on the state of the industry.

 The Board approves the vision, mission, values, strategic priorities, and goals that guide the AIRB.
 The Board sets goals for performance as part of the business planning process, and these goals are the basis for evaluating performance and accountability.